 SJP charges at a glance:

-• Their investors pay an initial fee of 5% on investment funds
+• Initial fee of 5% on investment funds

 • Exit fees of 6% on pension and investment bond products within the first year reducing by 1% each year the customer remains with SJP.
 If a client adds money to that product, the 6-year clock is reset for that portion of the investment.

-• Annual management charges of 1.5% for pension and Life funds and up to 1.7% for unit trust / ISAs - of which the adviser (SJP Partner) receives 0.5% ongoing each year.
+• Annual management charges or ongoing advice charges of 1.5% for pension and Life funds and up to 1.7% for unit trust / ISAs.

 • In addition to SJP’s annual management charge, each fund also has transaction charges which can reach up 1.18% each year.

-• There charging structure means that new investors can pay over 7% of the amount they invest in fees in the first year alone.
+• This charging structure means that new investors can pay over 7% of the amount they invest in fees in the first year alone.

 6% fee for withdrawing from an SJP pension

-Just last year SJP attracted criticism from the Sunday Times about the level of exit charges they applied to their pension funds (which is up to 6% despite the FCA putting a 1% cap on exit charges in March 2017).
+St James's Place also attracted criticism from the Sunday Times in relation to the level of exit charges they applied to their pension funds (which is up to 6% despite the FCA putting a 1% cap on exit charges in March 2017).

 SJP’s recently retired Chief Executive David Bellamy claimed they were not in breach of the FCA ruling and attempted to clarify by stating - “It’s not an exit penalty, we call it very specifically an early withdrawal charge because it’s a means of funding the advice charge”.
 He continued “It’s almost like a deferred advice charge.
 It’s structured on the basis that if you stay with us for six years, you will simply have paid your 1.5 per cent annual management charge”.